Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Understanding Medicare Based on Disability

-Persons entitled to monthly Social Security or Railroad Retirement Board (RRB) benefits by disability are automatically entitled to Medicare Part A. They are eligible after twenty-four months of disability benefits.
-Disabled government employees may apply for acceptance for disability benefits.
-They get automatic eligibility for Part A after 29 months.
+Persons entitled to monthly Social Security or Railroad Retirement Board (RRB) benefits by disability are automatically entitled to Medicare Part A after twenty-four months of disability benefits.

 If disabled government employees are not otherwise eligible for Social Security Benefits through their history of work or contribution to payroll taxes, they get automatic eligibility for Part A after twenty-nine months of receiving disability benefits.

 There is a special rule for People with (ALS) Lou Gehrig’s disease.
 They get eligibility with no waiting period upon the first month of RRB or SSA benefits.